Brigverissimo/INTERNAL-BALLISTIC-CODE/README.md

 # INTERNAL-BALLISTIC-CODE
 We present a diagram window showing the internal ballistic input and output example.
-Combined with the trajectory program, the internal ballistic code allows the development of an interactive process leading to the preliminary missile profile.
+Combined with external ballistic code, it allows the development of an interactive process leading to the preliminary missile profile.
 Nomenclature:
 A_d - diffuser area,
 F_gross - gross thrust,